 ISRTP/RSESS Student Award

 ISRTP has collaborated with the Society of Toxicology (SOT) Regulatory and Safety Evaluation Specialty Section (RSESS) annually since 2010. to contribute toward the ISRTP/RSESS student awards.
 These are awards for the best student poster addressing an area of interest to ISRTP and is presented at the RSESS meeting at the annual SOT meeting.

-ISRTP was equally pleased to present a $500 award to Dr. Dahea You, Postdoctoral fellow, Division of National Toxicology Program, National Institute of Environmental Health Sciences, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Postdoc Excellence Award program for 2021.
+ISRTP was equally pleased to present a $500 award to Dr. Dinesh Babu, Postdoctoral fellow, Faculty of Pharmacy and Pharmaceutical Science, University of Alberta, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Postdoc Excellence Award program for 2022.